romanz/electrs/README.md

 To deploy with Docker, follow the [instructions here](https://github.com/Blockstream/esplora#how-to-build-the-docker-image).

-### Light mode
+### Reduced storage mode

-For personal or low-volume use, you may use `--lightmode` to reduce disk storage requirements (at the time of writing, around block height 620k, by about 270GB) at the cost of slower and more expensive lookups.
+For personal or low-volume use, you may use `--reduced-storage` to reduce disk storage requirements (at the time of writing, around block height 620k, by about 270GB) at the cost of slower and more expensive lookups.